Talking to your GP

 3. Choose who you see

-When you call to book your appointment ask the receptionist if there are any GPs who have a special interest in Women's Midlife Health issues and the menopause.
+When you call to book your appointment ask the receptionist if there are any GPs who have a special interest in Women's Midlife Health issues or the Menopause.

-You may prefer to see a female doctor - but there’s also plenty of male GPs who are really experienced and knowledgable about Women's Health and HRT and can give you great support.
+You may prefer to see a female doctor - but there’s also plenty of male GPs who are really experienced and knowledgeable about Women's Health and HRT and can give you great support.